 The pension plan's fiduciary net position has been determined on the same basis used by the pension plan.
-Detailed information about the pension plan's fiduciary net position and other information is available in the separately issued, stand-alone financial report of the System.
+Detailed information about the pension plan's fiduciary net position and other information is available in the separately issued, stand-alone financial report of the System, which can be accessed at www.tulsacounty.org.